Graphic Novel Review of "Batman: R.I.P." by Grant Morrison

 While the storyline in this comic did lead to a fantastic Grant Morrison run of Dick Grayson as Batman, the story that leads up to that is just okay.
 While a lot of fans really enjoyed this graphic novel, I found it to be too confusing to be enjoyable.

 It’s not the greatest Batman story ever, but it’s not the worst either.
 It was just okay for me and not anything particularly memorable.

-Batman: R.I.P. is a comic that I found to be very weird, and not the good kind of weird, the confusing kind of weird that makes it unenjoyable because I can’t understand the story and what the author Grant Morrison is trying to tell me with this story.
+Batman: R.I.P. is a comic that I found to be very weird—not the good kind of weird, but the confusing kind of weird that makes it unenjoyable because I can’t understand the story and what the author Grant Morrison is trying to tell me with it.